omniprime/100-days-of-code/log.md

 **Today's Progress**: Finished the JavaScript class on Codecademy.
 It was not too difficult.
 Going to move into jQuery tomorrow

 **Thoughts:** I did not get too much new out of todays lesson.
 I do have a better understanding of $(this) and .next() and how they effect elements.
 I hope to learn a lot more in the jQuery class tomorrow.

+### Day 46: February 18th, 2017

+**Today's Progress**: I spent the day on sololearn for CSS and did the first day of JavaScript30.

+**Thoughts:** So far I am not too impressed with JS30.
+It was nice to see him do it, but I thought there was very little explanation of what was going on.
+It also seems like you have to know all of the things he was doing to fully grasp it.
+I am still very much a newbie when it comes to JS so I was a little lost on some of it.
+I will do at least another day or two worth to see if I get a better understanding of his teaching method.
+  Also spent a good chunk of time on sololearn today.
+I am working my way through their CSS lesson so I have a better understanding of making pages look pretty.
+I think my biggest issue with that is that I am not a very creative person.
+I think as long as I am able to have someone draw up what they want it to look like and I can do things from there I will be good.